 SRIVARU (SVMH) Set to Unveil PRANA 2.0: The Future of Urban Mobility on August 22nd in Chennai, India

-GRAND CAYMAN, Cayman Islands, Aug.
-12, 2024 (GLOBE NEWSWIRE) -- SRIVARU Holding Limited (Nasdaq: SVMH, SVMHW) (“SRIVARU” or the “Company”), a manufacturer of premium electric motorcycles, announced today that the official launch of the highly anticipated PRANA 2.0 has been scheduled for August 22nd, 2024, in Chennai, India.
+The Future of Urban Mobility”CAYMAN ISLANDS AND COIMBATORE, INDIA, August 13, 2024 /EINPresswire.com/ -- SRIVARU Holding Limited (Nasdaq: SVMH, SVMHW) (“SRIVARU” or the “Company”), a manufacturer of premium electric motorcycles, announced today that the official launch of the highly anticipated PRANA 2.0 has been scheduled for August 22nd, 2024, in Chennai, India.
 This launch will represent a major milestone for the Company, highlighting years of commitment to advancing the frontier of electric motorcycle technology.

 Event Details: